 Notice Before Distribution of Property

-As a rule, a trustee who is liquidating a trust must, before distributing the trust's property, notify us of the liquidation and obtain a certificate authorizing the distribution.
-To do so, a trustee must file form MR-14.B-V, Notice Before Distribution of Property.
+A trustee who is liquidating a trust must notify us that they intend to distribute the trust's property to the beneficiaries and get a certificate authorizing them to proceed with the distribution.
+To get the certificate, the trustee has to file form MR-14.B-V, Notice Before Distribution of Property.

-A person that distributes the property of another person without having first obtained a certificate authorizing the person to do so becomes personally liable for any fees, duties, interest and penalties payable under a fiscal law (including any amounts that may become payable within the next 12 months), up to the value of the property distributed.
+Anyone who distributes another person's property without having first obtained a certificate authorizing them to do so becomes personally liable for any fees, duties, interest and penalties payable under a fiscal law (including any amounts that may become payable within the next 12 months), up to the value of the property distributed.

 As a rule, we have four years as of the distribution date in which to assess any amounts for which the trustee or the liquidator of a succession is personally liable.

-The taxation year of a graduated rate estate that is wound up ends on the winding-up date (line 11), which generally corresponds to the date of distribution of the property.
-You must therefore file the final return of the trust within 90 days after that date.
+The taxation year of a graduated rate estate (GRE) that is wound up ends on the winding-up date (line 11), which is generally the date of distribution of the property.
+You have to file the final return of the trust within 90 days after the winding-up date.

-In the case of an inter vivos trust, you must file the final return no later than 90 days following the calendar year in which the trust was wound up.
+In the case of a trust other than a GRE, you must file the final return no later than 90 days following the calendar year in which the trust was wound up.